Balanophora: Species

+In 2025, a new species was described from Tibet and named Balanophora xinfeniae.

 Ecology

-Balanophora yuwanensis, "often considered the same species as B. yakushimensis", is thought to provide the endangered dark-furred Amami rabbit (Pentalagus furnessi) of the Ryukyu Archipelago with vegetative tissues as a reward for seed dispersal.
+Balanophora yuwanensis, often considered the same species as B. yakushimensis, is thought to provide the endangered dark-furred Amami rabbit (Pentalagus furnessi) of the Ryukyu Archipelago with vegetative tissues as a reward for seed dispersal.
 Previously, it had been a mystery how seeds of B. yuwanensis were dispersed.